sled-group/compute-guide/interactive-sessions/jupyterlab.md

 Go to the [Great Lakes web interface](https://greatlakes.arc-ts.umich.edu/) and navigate to "My Interactive Sessions".
 You'll see something like below.
 ![JupyterLab Web Interface](jupyterlab.png)

-All the configuration options are pretty self-explanatory, but one option that needs care is the Slurm account.
-Interactive sessions are supposed to be short and mainly for debugging.
-So, instead of using our paid accounts, it's a good idea to use a free account provided by ARC called `engin1`.
-It's shared across the whole College of Engineering, so technically you may need to wait for your JupyterLab to launch, but usually there's no wait.
+All the configuration options are pretty self-explanatory.
+Simply scroll down to the bottom of the page and click the launch button.